hanslub42/rlwrap/README.md

     # ./configure; make install

 See the INSTALL file for more information.

-## PARENTHESIS MATCHING
-This can be controlled by putting "set blink-matching-paren (off|on)" in your .inputrc.
-It is "on" by default.

 ## FILTERS
 Filters are "plug-in" scripts that give you complete control